omwadera/Football_Scout_AI/README.md

 We would like to thank the following for their contributions and support:
 - **Data Providers**: For supplying the comprehensive datasets used in this project.
 - **Open Source Community**: For the libraries and tools that made this project possible.
-- **Team Members**: For their hard work and dedication in developing and refining the system.

 ---